 To improve GSBS academic and training outcomes for all students

-- Objective 2.3.4 Evaluate Core Curriculum Coordination (CCC) Committee oversight
+- Objective 2.3.4: Evaluate Core Curriculum Coordination (CCC) Committee oversight of:

 - Curriculum development

 Training of faculty for online/TechLink courses

 - Objective 2.4.1: Disseminate program review policy to all programs